U.S. Immigration

 Business and Tourism

-For international students, the US offers several educational visa options:
+For international students, the U.S. offers several educational and student visa options:

 - F-1 visas support full-time students at accredited colleges and universities